BNasmith/PTForsyth/PTFWorkofChrist.md

 way), that there must be a Church builded together for a habitation of God in the Spirit.
-Our individualisms have been troubling and weakening us so much that everybody is look- ing away to some form of human life which shall have the advantages of individualism without its perils.
-The pietistic form of indi- vidualism did in its day great service.
+Our individualisms have been troubling and weakening us so much that everybody is looking away to some form of human life which shall have the advantages of individualism without its perils.
+The pietistic form of individualism did in its day great service.
 But it is out of date.
 Rationalistic individualism, again, taking shape in political radicalism, has done good work in its day.
 That also seems going out of date.
-The value of the new movement is its shall I say solidarity; which is a con- fession of that social, fraternal principle which finds its consummation really, and its power only, in the Church of Christ.
+The value of the new movement is its---shall I say---solidarity; which is a confession of that social, fraternal principle which finds its consummation really, and its power only, in the Church of Christ.

 When we look at these rival organisations
 (and they are many, and some will occur to you which I have not named), we can, I think, gather most of them under one head.
-In con- trast with the Church the various social forms that are offered to us to-day would build society upon a natural basis, the basis of natural brotherhood, natural humanity, natural good-
+In contrast with the Church the various social forms that are offered to us to-day would build society upon a natural basis, the basis of natural brotherhood, natural humanity, natural goodness[9]{.pagenum}---on human nature.

-GOD'S SACRIFICE AND MAN'S 9

-ness on human nature.
 And the issue between the Church and the chief rivals of the Church is an issue between society upon this natural basis, and society upon a supernatural basis.
-Our Christian belief is based upon the work of Christ ; and we hold that human society can only continue to exist in final unity upon that same supernatural basis.
-It is an issue, there- fore, between human nature deified and human nature saved ; between mere sympathy and faith faith taken in a quite positive and defi- nite sense.
+Our Christian belief is based upon the work of Christ; and we hold that human society can only continue to exist in final unity upon that same supernatural basis.
+It is an issue, therefore, between human nature deified and human nature saved; between mere sympathy and faith---faith taken in a quite positive and definite sense.
 We think that a brotherhood of mere sympathy, however warm it can be at a particular moment, has no stay in it, no eternal promise.
-The eternal promise is with super- natural faith.
+The eternal promise is with supernatural faith.
 Do you ever believe otherwise?
-I hope you have been so tempted ; because having got over it you will be very much better for having gone through it.
-I wish much more of our belief had gone through troubled scenes and come to its rest ; we should make far greater impression upon men if we gave them to feel we had fought our way to the peace and power we have.
-Well, were you ever tempted to believe that Christianity is just human * nature at its best ?
-That is the most powerful and dangerous plea that is put forward just now in challenge of our Christian position
+I hope you have been so tempted; because having got over it you will be very much better for having gone through it.
+I wish much more of our belief had gone through troubled scenes and come to its rest; we should make far greater impression upon men if we gave them to feel we had fought our way to the peace and power we have.
+Well, were you ever tempted to believe that Christianity is just human nature at its best?
+That is the most powerful and dangerous plea that is put forward just now in challenge of our Christian position [10]{.pagenum}

-10 THE DIFFERENCE BETWEEN

 and Church.
 Is the Kingdom of God just our natural spirituality and altruism developed?
-Is it just the spirit of religion or self-sacrifice, which you often find in human nature, de- veloped to its highest ?
+Is it just the spirit of religion or self-sacrifice, which you often find in human nature, developed to its highest?
 Is that the Kingdom of
 God?
-I trust you believe not that human nature is not capable, by all the finest sacrifices it might develop, of saving, of ensuring itself, and setting up the Kingdom of God.
+I trust you believe not---that human nature is not capable, by all the finest sacrifices it might develop, of saving, of ensuring itself, and setting up the Kingdom of God.
 Take